dlecan/generic-dns-update/README.md

 # GDU | Generic DNS Update [![Build Status](https://travis-ci.org/dlecan/generic-dns-update.svg?branch=master)](https://travis-ci.org/dlecan/generic-dns-update)
-A tiny cross-platform tool to update DNS zonefiles, such as Gandi.net or Go Daddy.
+A tiny cross-platform tool to update DNS zonefiles (such as Gandi.net) when you have a dymanic IP address.

-Written in Rust.
-No dependency and simple configuration by command line parameters.
+It's a DynDNS or equivalent alternative, is available for several OS and has a simple configuration by command line parameters.

+For developpers, it's written in Rust and can be easily extended to add new DNS providers or new methods to detect your public IP address.

+## Features

+- [x] Detect your public IP address
+  - [x] By HTTP
+  - [] By DNS lookup

+- Create or update your DNS provider zonefiles to associate to public IP address with an A or AAAA DNS record.
+  - [x] Gandi.net
+  - [] Other providers

+- Run on several OS:
+  - [x] Linux x86_64
+  - [x] Linux ARMv6 and more, such as Raspberry PI all models, including PI2
+  - [x] Windows 32/64 bits
+  - [] OS X

 ## Command line usage